 Engineered Coated Products (ECP), a division of Intertape Polymer Group (IPG) FRU-88X-6mil, Nova-Shield IITM and ArmorKote TM, 14.8 oz polyethylene fabric.

-Fabrene, EX-TREMETM HL-13, Engineered Shelter Fabric, 13 oz. polyethylene fabric with HYDRA-LOC technology.
+Fabrene, Engineered Shelter Fabric, 13 oz. polyethylene fabric with Enduro-Loc™ technology.

 Fabric membrane shall be attached to primary members only; any primary member that has fabric attached shall be braced.

-Fabric cover building shall be designed to utilize an aluminum keder track on primary member with an independent cover secured between aluminum keder tracks; aluminum keder track shall be attached to primary members every 8 inches with weather tight screw; an insert, PVC cap, or flap shall weatherproof the keder track.
+Fabric cover building shall be designed to utilize an aluminum keder track on the primary member with an independent cover secured between aluminum keder tracks.
+Aluminum keder track shall be attached to primary members every 8 inches with weather-tight screw; an insert, PVC cap, or flap shall weatherproof the keder track.

-Fasteners and hardware accessories shall be of types and sizes best suited for purpose of building as recommended by the engineer of record.
+Fasteners and hardware accessories shall be of types and size best suited for purpose of building as recommended by the engineer of record.

-Provide a minimum 3.9 mils hot dip galvanized, ASTM A123, of zinc on all manufactured building components unless specified by contract documents.
+Provide a minimum of 3.9 mils hot-dip galvanized, ASTM A123, of zinc on all manufactured building components unless specified by contract documents.

 Hot-dip galvanizing zinc or other specified by contract documents coating shall be applied after steel fabrication.

-All manufactured steel component surfaces shall have a minimum of 2.2 oz/ft2 (+/- 5%), of continuous zinc coating on interior and exterior, unless specified by contract documents.
-1 oz. of zinc/ft² (320g/m²) of surface = to 1.7 mil (43um).
+All manufactured steel component surfaces shall have a minimum of 2.2 oz/ft2 (+/- 5%), of continuous zinc coating on interior and exterior unless specified by contract documents.
+1 oz. of zinc/ft² (320g/m²) of surface = to 1.7 mils (43um).